-Senter has served as Director of Intercollegiate Athletics at The Citadel, The Military College of South Carolina, since 2014.
-Senter came to The Citadel after spending seven years (2006-13) at the University of Colorado, where he worked his way up to Senior Associate Athletic Director for External Operations.
-Senter had supervision over the Chief Marketing Officer and numerous other areas including facilities, sports medicine, sports performance, game and event management and equipment services.
+Senter went to The Citadel after spending seven years (2006-13) at the University of Colorado, where he worked his way up to Senior Associate Athletic Director for External Operations.

 He began his tenure at Colorado as Associate AD for Development.
-In that role, his responsibilities included all fundraising efforts, including the annual fund, major gifts and coordinating all donation-related activities and staff.
+In that role, his responsibilities included all fundraising efforts, including the annual fund (student-athlete scholarships), major gifts and coordinating all donation-related activities and staff.
 He was later elevated to Associate Athletic Director.

 Before Colorado, Senter served as Associate Athletic Director for Development/Senior Associate AD for External Sales at San Diego State for 18 months.
 Aligned closely with the University foundation, he was responsible for overseeing the athletic department’s development efforts, including major gifts.